 - No department code is required to send TOEFL or IELTS scores

-For more information, visit the international student application page.
+For more information, visit the international student FAQ page.